joeohm/Viktor-Joel-Nina-FP-Backend/README.md

 # Project Auth API

-In this weeks project we have built an API with authenti
+In this weeks project we have built an API with authentication

 ## The problem